Optimize the B2B funnel with Nick Roberts, Marketing Director at Global App Testing

 & once you’re done listening, check out our other episodes here!

 Hello everybody and welcome back to another episode of the FINITE podcast.
 Today I'm going to be sitting down with Nick Roberts.
 Nick is the Marketing Director of Global App Testing.
 A really interesting business that kind of fuses human beings and technology in order to deliver quality assurance and testing all around the world for all kinds of different companies.
 But if you've got a website or a digital product, an app, anything that needs some degree of quality assurance and testing then Global App Testing can help.
-Nick's got a really interesting background, starting sales side and moving into marketing, which we'll dig into, but we're going to be talking about optimising the B2B funnel and how data can support that.
+Nick's got a really interesting background, starting sales side and moving into marketing, which we'll dig into, but we're going to be talking about optimizing the B2B funnel and how data can support that.
 I should add that this is the first recording that I've done in the middle of Coronavirus season.
 I'm sure many of you are already working from home and getting used to a slightly new reality for who knows how long.
 So apologies if the audio quality is not as good as it often is, in that we'll be recording this one over Zoom, but I hope nonetheless that the content is as quality as ever.
 So I hope you enjoy.

 The FINITE community and podcast are kindly supported by 93x, the digital agency working exclusively with ambitious fast growth B2B technology companies.
 Visit 93x.agency to find out about how they partner with marketing team and B2B technology companies to drive digital growth.